mariadb-corporation/MaxScale/Documentation/About/Limitations.md

 The Tee filter does not support binary protocol prepared statements.
-The execution of a prepared statements through a service that uses the tee filter is not guaranteed to produce the same result on the service where the filter branches to as it does on the original service.
+The execution of a prepared statements through a service that uses the tee filter is not guaranteed to succeed on the service where the filter branches to as it does on the original service.

+This possibility exists due to the fact that the binary protocol prepared statements are identified by a server-generated ID.
+The ID sent to the client from the main service is not guaranteed to be the same that is sent by the branch service.

 ## Monitor limitations

 A server can only be monitored by one monitor.
-If multiple monitors monitor the same server, the state of the server is non-deterministic.
+Two or more monitors monitoring the same server is considered an error.

 ### Limitations with Galera Cluster Monitoring (galeramon)